Security and Information

 Federal financial regulators are reporting that Internet threats have changed significantly over the past several years.
 Sophisticated hacking techniques and growing organized cyber-criminal groups are increasingly targeting financial institutions, compromising security controls, and engaging in online account takeovers and fraudulent electronic fund transfers.

-In order to help ensure the security of your online transactions, we want you to know that:
+In order to help ensure the security of your online and mobile transactions, we want you to know that:

-- Making sure you choose an adequate user name and password that, at a minimum, mixes in small case letters, upper case letters, and numbers.
+- Making sure you choose an adequate user name and password that combines lowercase letters, uppercase letters, numbers, and symbols (such as #, @, !, % or &).

 - Periodically changing your password (e.g. at least every 90 days)